-- i.
-A promotional poster will be sent to High School Principals which will include instructions for downloading, distributing and posting the promotional poster. - ii.
+- A. September - i.
+Each local club needs to designate an Oratorical Leader.
+This is needed even if the club doesn't participate in the contest. - ii.
+It would be helpful for the club to have a committee to hear student speeches. - B. October - i.
+A promotional poster will be sent to High School Principals which will include instructions for downloading, distributing and posting the promotional flyer. - ii.
 Try creating interest among parents with a table at an open house or a PTA meeting. - iii.
 Some high schools have a system which allows a teacher or other staff person to post a personal recording that then is auto-dialed to every home that has a junior!
 Try posting a simple message like: Want your HS Junior to win a college scholarship?
 Encourage them to let the high school-point-of-contact know they are interested in the Rotary Oratorical Contest on Ethics.
-One speech could be worth as much as \$40,000!
+One speech could be worth as much as \$40,000! - C. November - i.

-C. November

-- i.
 It is recommended that the Rotarian fostering the contest meets with the parents as well as the students and interested faculty to explain the contest and give written copies of the contest rules and timelines. - ii.
 The people who are coaching the students need to emphasize correct grammar, connections with the ethical principles of the 4- Way Test, and effective speaking techniques.
 Good speaking techniques including voice modulation, movement, eye contact and hand gestures need to be employed judiciously.
 The students create their own content based upon their life experiences and future goals.
 Finding a public speaking expert to critique speeches once the first draft is ready, would be super! - iii.
 The District 7120 Rotary website has several videos showing the successful speeches given by past winners of the contest.
 These can be viewed and discussed prior to the final speech writing.
 Coaches need to tell students that the 5-7 minute speech length requirement is enforced with penalties for going over or under.